vektor-inc/vk-blocks-pro/readme.txt

 = 1.46.0 =
 [ Add function ][ Custom CSS (Pro) ] Add custom css extension in inspector controls.
-[ Specification Change ][ Grid Column (Pro) ] Changed margin setting from 1 to 0.1 separator.
+[ Specification change ][ Grid Column (Pro) ] Changed margin setting from 1 to 0.1 separator.
-[ Specification Change ] Update the required WordPress version [ Bug fix ][ Highlighter ] Fixed a bug that custom colors cannot be used.
+[ Specification change ] Update the required WordPress version [ Bug fix ][ Highlighter ] Fixed a bug that custom colors cannot be used.
 [ Bug fix ][ Button ] Fixed a bug that the color palette does not change on the edit screen when there is no background.
 [ Bug fix ][ List ] Fixed a bug that the color of the list icon was not reflected on the edit screen